Create an account sign-up-diamond

 Mercantour National Park is a beautiful part of the French Alps.
 While the hiking is obviously incredible, there is a lot of history here as well as incredible food.

-Mercantour is most famous for its paintings and petroglyphs dating back to before the Bronze Age (we’re talking 3300-1200 BC).
+Mercantour National Park is most famous for its paintings and petroglyphs dating back to before the Bronze Age (we’re talking 3300-1200 BC).
+These are best explored on a hiking tour, taking you deep into the mountains where these can be seen first hand.

-This park is a great place to hike and to eat.
+But Mercantour is also a great place to hike and to eat.
 Every hike and every meal is going to knock your socks off.
 For us it’s the perfect lifestyle.
 We love hiking up to mountain refuges (huts), having a fantastic lunch, and then waddling back down the mountain.

 You’re going to stay in one of the many charming villages while you’re here.
 Some of them look as though they sprouted right from the mountainside.
 You can easily tack some time along the Mediterranean at the beginning or end of this trip if you like.
 We always do!